- Startup News

 Code Chrysalis Shares Secret to Software Engineer Success

-Kumiko Haraguchi, a (female) engineer in Japan wanted to learn more and be more, knowing that career advancement was in reach.
+Kumiko Haraguchi, an engineer in Japan wanted to learn more and be more, knowing that career advancement was in reach.
 We’ll talk about the career resources that helped Kumiko land a position as front-end engineer at Paidy, a fast-growing online payment startup based in Tokyo.
 Kumiko’s inspiring success story is shared through three influential perspectives– that of–Yan Fan, Co-founder & CTO of Code Chrysalis, Ken Izumi, VP of Engineering at Paidy Inc. and Nonoka Kaneko, Wahl & Case Consultant.
 Last but not least, Kumiko herself will share about her journey and the events that led up to her placement.

 The first perspective we will feature in this series is the voice of Yan Fan, Co-founder & CTO of Code Chrysalis.
 We’ll take a deeper look into how Kumiko gained lifelong (soft) skills at Code Chrysalis essential to landing her dream job at Paidy as a front-end engineer.
 The story is particularly interesting as it is set against a larger backdrop of challenging work and gender expectations in Japan.

 –Yan, what were your very first impressions of Kumiko and how did she come to apply to Code Chrysalis’ full-time immersive course?

 I actually met Kumiko at a women-only coding meet-up that I organized.
 I remember her really well because she was a great communicator and she [I definitely noticed] had a knack for coding.
 She already had some experience and I thought, “Wow, you’re really really good at what you do.”
 I found out that she wasn’t exactly being challenged at her job at the time.

 She had these pretty tangible dreams of wanting to learn more, wanting to do more.

 So, I convinced her to do our program.